aafeliz/RobotLocalizationNavigation/README.md

 try out the new processing feature that allows you to play with parameter while running code!!
 Sketch -> Tweak \n

-My KF code can track displace of the robot which can be uniformly accelerated or with constant velocity.